cltl/multilingual-wiki-event-pipeline/README.md

 ## Setup

 ### Python modules (Python 3.6 is used)

+Update: The current version has been updated to run with python 3.10, the new spacy_to_naf module and the current version of newsplease (1.5.22).

 A number of external modules need to be installed, which are listed in **requirements.txt**.
 Depending on how you installed Python, you can probably install the requirements using one of following commands:
 ```bash